-The Summer 2018 Edition of Solidarity Magazine is now online!
+The Fall 2018 Edition of Solidarity Magazine is now online!

 PHOTO: PHILIP EULER / UAW LOCAL 2096 New Education Facility Replaces One Damaged by Tornado The rebuilt UAW Region 4 Pat Greathouse Education Center was dedicated on a sunny spring day in early May, a far cry from the turbulent weather more than a year ago that led to the demolition of the old UAW